Doineann/portable-vbox-vm/README.md

 1. Registers the VM within VirtualBox
 2. Attach the configured shared folder to the VM
-3. Attach the virtual harddisk (mutable or immutable) to the VM and VirtualBox Media Manager
+3. Attach the virtual harddisk, either as mutable or immutable
 4. Runs the VM
 5. Waits for the VM to be stopped
 6. Detach the harddisk
 7. Detach the shared folder
-8. Removes the harddisk and it's snapshots from the VirtualBox Media Manager
+8. Removes the harddisk and it's snapshots from the VirtualBox (snapshots will be removed)
 9. Unregisters the VM

 The shared folder can typically be used for read/write storage, while the VM itself can be run in an immutable state.
 Configuration is done via `📝 Config.ini`.

 ## Some Tips